On the chromatic number of random Cayley graphs: Introduction

 The reader should be aware that many of the key ideas in the proof of this proposition, and hence of Theorem \ref{mainthm}, have exact parallels in Bollob\'as's paper \cite{bollobas}, though we will not always draw attention to these explicitly.
 However a number of quite nontrivial technical obstacles must be overcome in this arithmetic setting, and herein lies all of the novelty of the present work.

 \emph{Previous results.} A comprehensive resource for questions concerning the clique number of random Cayley graphs is Alon's paper \cite{alon}.
 Alon considers different groups (not necessarily abelian) and random sets $A$ of different sizes.
-He notes in \cite[Theorem 2.1 (i)]{alon} that as a consequence of an earlier result of his, joint with Krivelevich and Sudakov \cite{aks}, we have $\chi(\Gamma_A) \ll \frac{N}{\log N}$ almost surely if $A \subset G$ is a random set of size $N/2$.
+He notes in \cite[Theorem 2.1 (i)]{alon} that as a consequence of an earlier result of his, joint with Krivelevich and Sudakov \cite{aks}, we have $\chi(\Gamma_A) \ll \frac{n}{\log n}$ almost surely if $A \subset G$ is a random set of size $n/2$.
+(Here, and henceforth in the paper, $X \ll Y$ means that $X \leq CY$ for some absolute constant $C$.)
 The same method gives a similar bound when $A \subset G$ is selected uniformly from all subsets of $G$.

 This whole argument, which is phrased in terms of graph eigenvalues, translates rather succinctly to the arithmetic setting considered here if one uses a little Fourier analysis (which amounts to essentially the same thing).
-We give this argument in Appendix \ref{aks-appendix}, obtaining the bound $\chi(\Gamma_A) \leq (2 + o(1)) \frac{N}{\log_2 N}$ for a random set $A$ by these methods.
+We give this argument in Appendix \ref{aks-appendix}, obtaining the bound $\chi(\Gamma_A) \leq (2 + o(1)) \frac{n}{\log_2 n}$ for a random set $A$ by these methods.
 Note that this is four times the bound of Theorem \ref{mainthm}.

 Let us note, however, that in the argument of \cite{aks} the set $A$ is only required to be \emph{pseudorandom} in the sense of having no large Fourier coefficients (the bound being weaker the larger these coefficients are).
-In particular it would apply when $A = Q$ is the set of quadratic residues modulo $N$ when $N$ is prime.
-In this case $\Gamma_Q$ is called the \emph{Paley sum graph}, and it follows from \cite{aks} that $\chi(\Gamma_Q) \leq (2 + o(1))\log_2 N$, a result that appears to be the best known for this problem.
+In particular it would apply when $A = Q$ is the set of quadratic residues modulo $n$ when $n$ is prime.
+In this case $\Gamma_Q$ is called the \emph{Paley sum graph}, and it follows from \cite{aks} that $\chi(\Gamma_Q) \leq (2 + o(1))\log_2 n$, a result that appears to be the best known for this problem.
 By contrast, our result gives nothing new about this specific graph.

-Another observation of Alon is \cite[Proposition 4.5]{alon}, which notes a consequence of an observation of mine from \cite{green-cliquenumber}: if $G = \F_2^n$ and $N = 2^n$ then almost surely $\chi(\Gamma_A) \ll \frac{N}{\log N \log \log N}$.
+Another observation of Alon is \cite[Proposition 4.5]{alon}, which notes a consequence of an observation of mine from \cite{green-cliquenumber}: if $G = \F_2^m$ and $n = 2^m$ then whp (as $n$ ranges over powers of $2$) $\chi(\Gamma_A) \ll \frac{n}{\log n \log \log n}$.
 Thus the chromatic number of a random Cayley graph can depend on the underlying group.